Convergence rates for an inexact ADMM applied to separable convex optimization: Algorithm Structure

 The termination condition for Algorithm~\ref{3} appears in Step~1b.
 In this step, $\psi$ is a nonnegative function for which $\psi (0) = 0$ and $\psi (s) > 0$ for $s > 0$ with $\psi$ continuous at $s = 0$.
 For example, $\psi(t) = t$.
-Two different ways are developed in \cite{HagerZhang19} for choosing the parameters $\delta^l$ and $\alpha^l$ in Step~1a.
+Two different ways are developed in \cite{HagerZhang19} for choosing \figurename{Alg.}

+\figurename{Fig.} the parameters $\delta^l$ and $\alpha^l$ in Step~1a.
 If a Lipschitz constant $\zeta_i$ of $f_i$ is known, then we could take

 in which case, we have

 This relation along with a Taylor series expansion of $f_i$ around $\bar{\m{a}}_i^l$ implies that the line search condition in Step~1a of Algorithm~\ref{3} is satisfied for each $l$.